Austin McChord

-Austin McChord (born October 8, 1985) is an American businessman and computer engineer.
-He currently serves on the Board of Directors for Datto, a data backup company he founded in 2007.
-By 2015 Datto had a "purported valuation of $1 billion," making it the only "unicorn" company in the state of Connecticut.
-In December 2017 Datto was sold to Vista Equity Partners for around $1.5 billion and merged with Autotask, with McChord appointed CEO of the combined company.
-Named to Forbes’ annual 30 Under 30 list of leaders in enterprise technology in 2015, he is a periodic author for publications such as Entrepreneur, Business Insider, and TechCrunch.
+Austin McChord (born October 8, 1985) is an American entrepreneur, venture capitalist, and computer engineer.
+He founded Datto, a data backup company, in 2007 and served as its CEO until 2018.
+By 2015, Datto became Connecticut's first unicorn company with a valuation exceeding $1 billion.
+The company was sold to Vista Equity Partners in 2017 for approximately $1.5 billion, went public in 2020, and was ultimately acquired by Kaseya in 2022 for $6.2 billion.

+Since leaving Datto, McChord has become CEO of Casana, a healthcare technology company developing in-home health monitoring devices, and co-founded Outsiders Fund, an early-stage venture capital firm.
+He also founded the National Havoc Robot League, a robot combat organization.

 Early life and education

-Austin McChord was born in 1985 in Connecticut, spending his youth in Newtown, Connecticut.
-He developed an interest in technology by the time he was in the third grade, when he relates that his school had him use a computer in class to compensate for his bad handwriting.
-He soon started learning to program, and began writing games to play during class.
-In middle school he constructed Rube Goldberg machines, and while attending Newtown High School, he joined the Technology Club as a freshman.
-The club was responsible for the television station broadcast to the town, which McChord worked to upgrade from scrolling text to live TV and sports replays.
-Collecting old television sets from the dump, McChord repaired them and built necessary components for live sports broadcasts, also building his school's video-editing software.
-Graduating high school in 2003, he initially studied electrical engineering at the Rochester Institute of Technology.
-In 2009 he received a Bachelor of Science degree in bioinformatics.
+McChord was born in 1985 and grew up in Newtown, Connecticut.
+He developed an interest in technology in third grade, when his school had him use a computer to compensate for his poor handwriting.
+He soon began learning to program and wrote games to play during class.

+In middle school, McChord constructed Rube Goldberg machines.
+At Newtown High School, he joined the Technology Club as a freshman.
+The club operated the local television station broadcast to the town, which McChord helped upgrade from scrolling text to live TV and sports replays.
+He collected old television sets, repaired them, and built components for live sports broadcasts, also developing the school's video-editing software.

+After graduating high school in 2003, McChord enrolled at the Rochester Institute of Technology, initially studying electrical engineering before switching majors.
+In 2009, he received a Bachelor of Science degree in bioinformatics.